After Monte Carlo, Milan, Cannes, Kuala Lumpur and New York, Anita Pasztor finally makes her debut on the Hungarian catwalks as well.

 I have already ennumerated the international events she has taken part in; she has participated to fashion weeks; she has taken part in contests; she has worked with Italian and other luxury brands.
 Her creations are sold, besides Monte Carlo, in Cannes and in New York, on Fifth Avenue.

 I had the opportunity to get a first hand impression of the clothes selected for the Marie Claire catwalk.

 The collection is highlighted by the particularly distinctive textiles, embroidery and beadwork elaborated by hand.

-The designer purchases her materials from Venice, Rome, Milan and Dubai and turns them each into a unique creation.
+The designer purchases her materials from different part of the world and turns them each into a unique creation.